-On Windows machines with Windows 2000 or Windows XP, you can right-click any blank space on the task bar at the bottom of your screen and select the option "Task Manager".
+On Windows machines, you can right-click any blank space on the task bar at the bottom of your screen and select the option "Task Manager".
 When the Windows Task Manager appears, click the "Processes" tab and look for the process "SCClient.exe".
 Mac OS users can open the Activity Monitor located in the Utilities folder.
 From the Activity Monitor look for the process Policy Key

 Is the Impulse Policy Key compatible with my system?

-The Impulse Policy Key is compatible with and required for Windows Systems.
+The Impulse Policy Key is compatible with and required for Windows and Mac systems.
 At the present time, Linux, and FreeBSD machines are not required to install the Policy Key.